llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  Set the start address of the output to ``<addr>``.
 Overrides any previously specified :option:`--change-start` or :option:`--adjust-start` options.

+.. option:: --set-visibility-sym <symbol>=<visibility_type>

+ Change the visibility of a symbol to the specified type.

+.. option:: --set-visibility-syms <filename>=<visibility_type>

+ Reads a list of symbols from <filename> and changes their visibility to the specified type.
+Visibility types: default, internal, hidden, protected.

 .. option:: --split-dwo <dwo-file>

  Equivalent to running :program:`llvm-objcopy` with :option:`--extract-dwo` and